plone/plone.docker/docs/data/index.rst

 or selinux policy rules.

-The downside is that the files may be hard to locate for tools and applications that run directly on the host system, i.e. outside containers.
+The downside is that the files may be hard to locate for tools and applications that run directly on the host system, for example outside containers.

 Use data volumes with Plone on the command line